 3. Keep Chilled:

 Always refrigerate all meats and poultry.
-If you buy frozen meat from the grocery make sure you keep refrigerated in the iced section, till you cook it.
+If you buy frozen meat from the grocery make sure you keep refrigerated in the

 4. Cook Well: